-Investment in subsidiary is accounted for as financial assets at fair value through profit or loss in accordance with IFRS 9, "Financial Instruments".
+Investment in subsidiary is accounted for as financial assets at cost.

 d) Creditors

 Creditors are obligations to pay for goods and services that have been acquired in the ordinary course of business from suppliers.

 Creditors are recognised initially at fair value less transaction costs, if any.
 These are subsequently measured at amortised cost using the effective interest method.
 Given the nature of payables, however, and the short length of time involved between their origination and settlement, their amortised cost is the same as their fair value at the date of origination.